 Over the course of 23 years the Cabinet has established a singular reputation for exhibition programming and live contemporary art events, as well as curatorial work in the museum world, with an increasing tendency to feed peer galleries in Europe and the USA.

 The Cabinet was founded in Brixton by Martin McGeown in 1991 and together with Andrew Wheatley constituted the Gallery as a limited company.
-In 1999 the gallery moved to Clerkenwell and presently maintains two sites, the most recent opened its doors in 2002 on Old Street.
+In 1999 the gallery moved to Clerkenwell and, until its move to the currnet premises in Vauxhall Gardens, maintained two sites, the second opening its doors in 2002 on Old Street.
 It collaborates closely with curators and public museums throughout Europe and North America in the conception and presentation of exhibitions by its artists.

 The Cabinet presently represents 25 international artists and manages an annual exhibition and events program.
 The Cabinet has produced 7 Turner Prize nominees: James Richards, Tris Vonna-Michell, Jeremy Deller, Martin Creed, Gillian Carnegie, Mark Leckey, and Enrico David, three of whom were winners.

-We are very excited to be working with the Cabinet on the next iteration of their web presence to coincide with the new gallery opening in Vauxhall later this year.
+We are very excited to be working with the Cabinet on the next iteration of their web presence to be launched later this year.